FlowFuse/website/src/blog/2022/09/community-news-08.md

 While not directly related to FlowForge we’ve enjoyed wasting a little too much time looking at the simulated IOT projects on [Wokwi](https://wokwi.com/).
 The [Simon Game with Score](https://wokwi.com/projects/328451800839488084) project is a little too addictive.

 [**Try FlowForge for Free**](https://app.flowforge.com/account/create)
 As a thank you for reading our newsletters we’d like to offer you a free, small project for one month on FlowForge when you create a new team.
-To get this discount please use the code RELEASE09 when on the payment page after creating a new project.
+To get this discount please use the code RELEASE09 when on the payment page after creating a new team.